jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 serviceaccount "rbd-provisioner" created
 # cd</pre>

-You should now be able to see the &#8216;rbd-provisioner&#8217; container starting and then running in kubernetes:<figure class="wp-block-image">
+You should now be able to see the 'rbd-provisioner' container starting and then running in kubernetes:<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="105" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/k8s-master-btn.png" alt="" class="wp-image-885" /> </figure> <figure class="wp-block-image"><img loading="lazy" decoding="async" width="566" height="259" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/image-22.png" alt="" class="wp-image-860" srcset="https://kiwicloud.ninja/wp-content/uploads/2019/01/image-22.png 566w, https://kiwicloud.ninja/wp-content/uploads/2019/01/image-22-300x137.png 300w, https://kiwicloud.ninja/wp-content/uploads/2019/01/image-22-150x69.png 150w, https://kiwicloud.ninja/wp-content/uploads/2019/01/image-22-250x114.png 250w" sizes="(max-width: 566px) 100vw, 566px" /></figure>

 ### Testing it out {.wp-block-heading}

 Now we can create our kubernetes Storageclass using this storage ready for a pod to make a persistent volume claim (PVC) against.
-Create the following as a new file (I&#8217;ve named mine &#8216;rbd-storageclass.yaml&#8217;).
-Change the &#8216;monitors&#8217; line to reflect the IP addresses of the &#8216;mon&#8217; nodes in your ceph cluster (in our case these are on the ceph01, ceph02 and ceph03 nodes on the IP addresses shown in the file).<figure class="wp-block-image">
+Create the following as a new file (I've named mine 'rbd-storageclass.yaml').
+Change the 'monitors' line to reflect the IP addresses of the 'mon' nodes in your ceph cluster (in our case these are on the ceph01, ceph02 and ceph03 nodes on the IP addresses shown in the file).<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="105" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/k8s-master-btn.png" alt="" class="wp-image-885" /> </figure>